How to sell WordPress maintenance plans

 How to Sell WordPress Maintenance Plans

 Anyone can start selling WordPress maintenance services.
 However, you might not know what to include in your plans.
-To help you, let’s walk through some different services you could easily perform for your clients.

 Set Up Automatic Backups